neoalienson/neo.works/hexo-blog/source/_posts/2017/How-to-login-Cisco-VPN-automatically-on-macOS-High-Sierra.md

 2. Choose `New Document`

 3. Paste below code into the editor.
-Please refers to
+Please refers to [AppleScript in Automator](?#applescript-in-automator)

 {% codeblock lang:applescript %}
 set vpn_name to "'your VPN name'"